ryantd42/NY-Legislative-Git/2023/S6823A-2023/bill.md

- Introduced  by  Sen.  MAYER  -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment Operations
+ Introduced  by  Sen.  MAYER  -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment  Operations  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  tax  law, in relation to revising the period of authorization for the county of Westchester's additional  one  percent rate  of  sales  and compensating use tax; and to amend chapter 272 of the laws of 1991, amending the tax  law  relating  to  the  method  of disposition  of  sales and compensating use tax revenue in Westchester county and enacting the Westchester county spending limitation act, in relation to revising the period of authorization  for  the  county  of Westchester's  additional  one  percent rate of sales and compensating use tax

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Clause 42 of subparagraph (i) of the opening paragraph of section 1210 of the tax law, as amended by section  1  of  item  EEE  of subpart  C  of part XXX of chapter 58 of the laws of 2020, is amended to read as follows:
-  (42)  the  county  of  Westchester  is  hereby  further authorized and empowered to adopt and  amend  local  laws,  ordinances  or  resolutions imposing  such  taxes  at  a  rate that is one percent additional to the three percent rate authorized above in this paragraph  for  such  county for  the period beginning August first, two thousand nineteen and ending November thirtieth, two thousand [twenty-three] TWENTY-SIX;
+  (42) the county  of  Westchester  is  hereby  further  authorized  and empowered  to  adopt  and  amend  local  laws, ordinances or resolutions imposing such taxes at a rate that is  one  percent  additional  to  the three  percent  rate  authorized above in this paragraph for such county for the period beginning August first, two thousand nineteen and  ending November thirtieth, two thousand [twenty-three] TWENTY-FIVE;
   §  2.
 Subdivision  e of section 4 and sections 5, 7 and 16 of chapter
  272 of the laws of 1991, amending the tax law relating to the method  of disposition  of  sales  and  compensating use tax revenue in Westchester county and enacting the Westchester county spending limitation  act,  as amended  by section 2 of item EEE of subpart C of part XXX of chapter 58 of the laws of 2020, are amended to read as follows:

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10181-01-3
+  LBD10181-02-3
- S. 6823  2
+ S. 6823--A  2

   e.
 "Spending limitation" means the maximum amount of  county  spending established  in  county fiscal years 1992, 1993, 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008,  2009,
  2010,  2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021,
- 2022 [and], 2023, 2024, 2025 AND 2026.
+ 2022 [and], 2023, 2024 AND 2025.
   § 5.
 Establishment of annual spending limitation. a.
 For county fiscal years  1992, 1993, 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002,
  2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013,  2014,
- 2015,  2016,  2017, 2018, 2019, 2020, 2021, 2022 [and], 2023, 2024, 2025
+ 2015,  2016,  2017,  2018,  2019, 2020, 2021, 2022 [and], 2023, 2024 AND
- AND 2026 there shall be in effect an  annual  spending  limitation.
-The spending  limitation shall be derived from a fixed percentage reflecting the ratio of base  year  spending  to  county  personal  income.
+ 2025 there shall be in effect an annual spending limitation.
+The  spend- ing  limitation  shall be derived from a fixed percentage reflecting the ratio of base year spending to county personal income.
 County  personal income  for  such  calculation  shall  be for the period January 1, 1986 through December 31, 1986.
-Such  percentage  shall  be  applied  to county  personal  income for the period January 1, 1989 through December 31, 1989, to determine the spending limitation for  county  fiscal  year 1992;  to determine the spending limitation for county fiscal year 1993, such percentage shall be applied to county personal income for the peri- od January 1, 1990 through December 31, 1990; to determine the  spending limitation for county fiscal year 1994, such percentage shall be applied to  county personal income for the period January 1, 1991 through Decem- ber 31, 1991; to determine the spending  limitation  for  county  fiscal year  1995,  such  percentage shall be applied to county personal income for the period January 1, 1992 through December 31, 1992;  to  determine the  spending  limitation  for  county fiscal year 1996, such percentage shall be applied to county personal income for  the  period  January  1, 1993 through December 31, 1993; to determine the spending limitation for county  fiscal  year  1997,  such  percentage shall be applied to county personal income for the period January  1,  1994  through  December  31, 1994;  to determine the spending limitation for county fiscal year 1998, such percentage shall be applied to county personal income for the peri- od January 1, 1995 through December 31, 1995; to determine the  spending limitation for county fiscal year 1999, such percentage shall be applied to  county personal income for the period January 1, 1996 through Decem- ber 31, 1996; to determine the spending  limitation  for  county  fiscal year  2000,  such  percentage shall be applied to county personal income for the period January 1, 1997 through December 31, 1997;  to  determine the  spending  limitation  for  county fiscal year 2001, such percentage shall be applied to county personal income for  the  period  January  1, 1998 through December 31, 1998; to determine the spending limitation for county  fiscal  year  2002,  such  percentage shall be applied to county personal income for the period January  1,  1999  through  December  31, 1999;  to determine the spending limitation for county fiscal year 2003, such percentage shall be applied to county personal income for the peri- od January 1, 2000 through December 31, 2000; to determine the  spending limitation for county fiscal year 2004, such percentage shall be applied to  county personal income for the period January 1, 2001 through Decem- ber 31, 2001; to determine the spending  limitation  for  county  fiscal year  2005,  such  percentage shall be applied to county personal income for the period January 1, 2002 through December 31, 2002;  to  determine the  spending  limitation  for  county fiscal year 2006, such percentage shall be applied to county personal income for  the  period  January  1, 2003 through December 31, 2003; to determine the spending limitation for the  county fiscal year 2007, such percentage shall be applied to county personal income for the period January  1,  2004  through  December  31, 2004;  to  determine  the spending limitation for the county fiscal year
+Such percentage shall be  applied  to  county personal  income  for  the  period  January 1, 1989 through December 31, 1989, to determine the spending limitation for county fiscal year  1992;
+ to  determine  the spending limitation for county fiscal year 1993, such percentage shall be applied to county personal  income  for  the  period January  1,  1990  through  December 31, 1990; to determine the spending limitation for county fiscal year 1994, such percentage shall be applied to county personal income for the period January 1, 1991 through  Decem- ber  31,  1991;  to  determine the spending limitation for county fiscal year 1995, such percentage shall be applied to  county  personal  income for  the  period January 1, 1992 through December 31, 1992; to determine the spending limitation for county fiscal  year  1996,  such  percentage shall  be  applied  to  county personal income for the period January 1, 1993 through December 31, 1993; to determine the spending limitation for county fiscal year 1997, such percentage  shall  be  applied  to  county personal  income  for  the  period  January 1, 1994 through December 31, 1994; to determine the spending limitation for county fiscal year  1998, such percentage shall be applied to county personal income for the peri- od  January 1, 1995 through December 31, 1995; to determine the spending limitation for county fiscal year 1999, such percentage shall be applied to county personal income for the period January 1, 1996 through  Decem- ber  31,  1996;  to  determine the spending limitation for county fiscal year 2000, such percentage shall be applied to  county  personal  income for  the  period January 1, 1997 through December 31, 1997; to determine the spending limitation for county fiscal  year  2001,  such  percentage shall  be  applied  to  county personal income for the period January 1, 1998 through December 31, 1998; to determine the spending limitation for county fiscal year 2002, such percentage  shall  be  applied  to  county personal  income  for  the  period  January 1, 1999 through December 31, 1999; to determine the spending limitation for county fiscal year  2003, such percentage shall be applied to county personal income for the peri- od  January 1, 2000 through December 31, 2000; to determine the spending limitation for county fiscal year 2004, such percentage shall be applied to county personal income for the period January 1, 2001 through  Decem- ber  31,  2001;  to  determine the spending limitation for county fiscal year 2005, such percentage shall be applied to  county  personal  income for  the  period January 1, 2002 through December 31, 2002; to determine the spending limitation for county fiscal  year  2006,  such  percentage shall  be  applied  to  county personal income for the period January 1, 2003 through December 31, 2003; to determine the spending limitation for the county fiscal year 2007, such percentage shall be applied to  county personal  income  for  the  period  January 1, 2004 through December 31, 2004; to determine the spending limitation for the  county  fiscal  year
- S. 6823  3
+ S. 6823--A  3

  2008, such percentage shall be applied to county personal income for the period  January  1,  2005  through  December  31, 2005; to determine the spending limitation for the county fiscal  year  2009,  such  percentage shall  be  applied  to  county personal income for the period January 1, 2006 through December 31, 2006; to determine the spending limitation for the county fiscal year 2010, such percentage shall be applied to  county